| Been a while since you

 1. Refund Invoices now have a Reason Code field for employees to record

-2. Inventory Adjustment transactions now have a Reason Code field to
+the customer's explanation given for the returned item.2.
+Inventory Adjustment transactions now have a Reason Code field to

 record the explanation for the inventory adjustment.